-5.3 Emission Factors
+Emission Factors

-The permittee must use the default emission factors provided in Condition 13.0 for calculating pollutant emissions, unless alternative emission factors are approved by LRAPA.
+The permittee must use the default emission factors provided in Appendix A of this permit for calculating pollutant emissions, unless alternative emission factors are approved by LRAPA.
 The permittee may request or LRAPA may require using alternative emission factors provided they are based on actual test data or other documentation (e.g., AP-42 compilation of emission factors) that has been reviewed and approved by LRAPA.